top of page

 "1966::The Site of the First Proposed Skydeck Tower on Belleville Street in Victoria's Inner Harbour"

-Screenshot: Google Earth - Maxar Technologies (2012)
+Screenshot: Google Earth (Maxar Technologies) (2012)

 1966::An All-Aluminum Skydeck Tower For Victoria's Inner Harbour